 As an entrepreneur, you might have a design idea for your product which according to you is the best.
-But, we often forget that the product we have created is aimed at catering to our customers.
+But, we often forget that the product we have created is aimed at catering to our customers, or personas.
 Hence, we must design the product tailored to their likes and dislikes.

 You would want to design a UX/UI which your customers want to use and not because they need to use.
 If they are using your product only because there is nothing else like it in the market and it serves their requirement; then it is just a matter of time, till a competitor comes in with the same product but with better UX/UI and swooshes away your customers.

 On the other hand, if you have a product that the customer wants to use; then you can say that you have a successful product in your hands.
 Design a product so that your customer visits the app multiple times just to experience it.
 The more your customer uses your app the higher your daily user ratings go.
 It’s then only a matter of time, to get them hooked to your product and there, you have a loyal customer.

 How to ensure a design experience that customers love?

 The answer to this lies in the term personas.
 Personas are nothing but a more detailed view of the customer you are catering to.
 Personas are fictional characters who mirror your target audience in real life.

 When you are looking at your target audience in general while designing your product, you won’t be able to create bespoke UX/UI.
 However, if you break your target audience up, into individuals you get more clarity.
 Think of target audience like a macro approach, whereas personas are a micro approach.